 A few months ago, my friend Rebecca and her sister Rachel turned me on to this natural face mask.
 It’s brilliant!

-You may be skeptical of this recipe, but you shouldn't be.
-It's amazing how effective this is.
+You may be sceptical of this green recipe, but you shouldn’t be.
+It’s amazing how effective this is.
 The apple cider vinegar and lemon juice really cleanse and revitalize the face.
-The original recipe calls for honey, but you can replace it with maple syrup for a vegan option; I think it helps to stick it to your face!
+The original recipe calls for honey, but you can replace it with maple syrup for a vegan option; I think it helps stick it to your face!

 Adapted from Nutrition Stripped

 - Nacho “Cheese” Seasoning for Kale Chips Recipe

 1 tsp. sea salt

 Adapted from Brittany Angell